AcuRank: Uncertainty-Aware Adaptive Computation for Listwise Reranking: Results and analysis

 We investigate how our uncertainty-guided method adaptively allocates computation across queries and whether this behavior contributes to performance gains.
 To isolate the effect of adaptive allocation, we compare \ours{} to \variant, a static variant that uses the same probabilistic scoring but selects candidates solely based on estimated relevance $\mu_i$, without considering uncertainty.
 As shown in Figure~\ref{fig:scatter_plot}, \variant{} outperforms both Sliding Windows and TourRank in terms of accuracy–efficiency trade-off.
 Nonetheless, \ours{} achieves even higher accuracy with fewer or comparable reranker calls, demonstrating that ranking uncertainty is critical in further improving performance beyond static scheduling.

 To further examine how \ours{} adjusts computation at the query level, we analyze the correlation between reranker call counts and query difficulty measured by Weighted Information Gain (WIG)~\citep{zhou2007query}, over 612 queries on TREC and BEIR.
 WIG is computed from BM25 top-100 scores using a $\log(1+s)$ transform with window size $k=50$, where lower values indicate more ambiguous relevance distributions.
 Figure~\ref{fig:passes_vs_wig} shows a significant negative correlation between WIG and the number of reranker calls issued by \ours{} ($\rho = -0.27$, $p < 10^{-8}$), confirming that \textit{more compute is allocated to harder queries}.
-This adaptive behavior is further detailed in Appendix Sec.~\ref{sec:extended_analysis}, comparing with the Sliding Window variant, where we observe that \ours{} intelligently allocates more computation to difficult queries while reducing computation on easier ones, leading to greater performance gains precisely where they matter most.
+This adaptive behavior is further detailed in Supplementary Section~\ref{sec:extended_analysis}, comparing with the Sliding Window variant, where we observe that \ours{} allocates more computation to difficult queries while reducing computation on easier ones.
+We also report a qualitative example of Bayesian update in the Supplementary Section \ref{supple:qualitative}.